RahilRahM/dms-gateway/README.md

 ## API Examples

 Below are key examples for using the API Gateway.
-For complete examples, see the `api-examples.sh`/`api-examples.bat` scripts.

 > **Note:** Examples use [jq](https://stedolan.github.io/jq/) for JSON parsing where applicable.